rafaelpr/Getting-and-Cleaning-Data-Course-Project/codebook.md

 + The ID of the test subject

 ##### activity
-+ The type of activity performed when the corresponding measurements were taken
 ---
+Type of activity performed when the corresponding measurements were taken

 + WALKING : subject was walking during the test
 + WALKING_UPSTAIRS : subject was walking up a staircase during the test
 + WALKING_DOWNSTAIRS : subject was walking down a staircase during the test